shazzzm/topcorr/README.md

 The other methods work in much the same way (bar thresholding) - put in a correlation matrix and it will return a networkx graph.

-There are some issues with the TMFG implementation right now - it doesn't always seem to pass the tests, so be aware when using it.

 ## Testing

 If you're interested in running the tests they can be found in the /tests/ folder and are to